praveek/launch.en/help/extension-dev/modules/web/flow.md

 ---
-title: Extension flow
+title: Web Extension Flow
-seo-title: Extension flow
-description: Extension flow
-seo-description: Extension flow
+description: Learn how the components of an Adobe Experience Platform Launch web extension interact with each other at runtime.
 ---

 # Web extension flow